 A native of Dumfries, Scotland, she was a member of the Scottish golf team.
 She also represented Scottish National Teams for both lacrosse and soccer.

 Murray completed PAS (Plott Advanced Systems) qualifications, Reaching Your Potential Inc., a program that relates personality with movement in discovering your own learning styles.
-A TPI (Titleist Performance Institute) certified golf fitness instructor, she is undergoing Class A PGA qualifications.
+She is a TPI (Titleist Performance Institute) certified golf fitness instructor.

 MURRAY AT A GLANCE